-• The first thing you need is a database tool or Client Relationship Management system (often called a CRM).
+- 3. Analysis & data tracking: learn how and when your marketing is effective - 1.
+The first thing you need is a database tool or Client Relationship Management system (often called a CRM).
 A CRM will allow you to effectively track prospects, leads, and clients.
 It also allows you to set up automated marketing and follow-ups to your database.

-Doing so will keep you at the top of your clients' minds, as well as help you track the messages each responds to best.
+Doing so will keep you at the top of your clients' mind, as well as help you track the messages each responds to best.
 Ultimately, this will help you customize the messages you're sending and target each message to the optimal recipients.